-- [37] The three cap rate comparables presented by the Complainant also used unsubstantiated NOI's, and adjusted lease information which could not be confirmed by the Board. - [38] The Third Party cap rate information provided by the Respondent was not relied upon as benchmark data, and was given no weight as requested by the Complainant. - [39] The Board confirms the application of a 7.25% cap rate in the assessment calculation.
+- [38] The three cap rate comparables presented by the Complainant also used unsubstantiated NOI's, and adjusted lease information which could not be confirmed by the Board. - [39] The Board confirms the application of a 7.0% cap rate in the assessment calculation.